 Do some real research (and allow yourself be influenced by it) before you blather on.
 Tell Salman Rushdie that he's in hiding for no reason.
 Your wilful ignorance is amazing-- must have been a public education/indoctrination.

-In reply to by Spencer (not verified)
+In reply to No wonder by Spencer (not verified)

 There are plenty of Christians who advocate elements of Old Testament law -- perhaps you've heard that the Ten Commandments are popular with most Christians?
 Perhaps you've heard Christian homophobes citing passages from Leviticus to attempt to justify their bigotry?
 Or invoking "Thou shall not suffer a witch to live" as they crusade against Wicca?